An Opportunity to Shine in Pierce County

 How can you get involved?

 Throughout 2019, we are inviting community members to share ideas for how the Pierce County property could be developed and what services and activities could be offered to have the greatest impact on the well-being of children and families impacted by the foster care system.
-We’ll do this through:
+Since June, we’ve done this through:

 - An online survey for everyone to lend their voice